 Imagine that human aging is governed by an internal biological clock, controlled by specific genes.
-If scientists could identify the specific genes that control the clock, they could develop drugs therapy that stops aging in its tracks.
+If scientists could identify the specific genes that control the clock, they could develop a drug therapy that stops aging in its tracks.
 Perhaps even reverse it.

 What Causes Aging?

-Today, researchers at Lewis Katz School of Medicine at Temple University (LKSOM) have brought us one step closer to finding what makes we humans age when they announced they had found one of the body’s aging clocks in the epigenome.
+Today, researchers at Lewis Katz School of Medicine at Temple University (LKSOM) announced they could slow down the aging clock in the epigenome with calorie restriction.

 Jean-Pierre Issa, MD, is a senior researcher in the study and Director of the Fels Institute for Cancer Research at LKSOM.
 Dr. Issa announced the important discovery that suggests the epigenome controls the rate of aging for nearly every mammal.
 Dr. Issa said that her team’s findings explain why mice live about two to three years, rhesus monkeys about 25 years, and humans about 80 years, when she said